C5T/asbyrgi/README.md

 I plan to grow this set of tests dramatically, as its scope and coverage will be instrumental in developing a fully compliant high-performance specialized OPA engine moving forward.
 Would appreciate help here.

-All tests are run by a [GitHub action](https://github.com/C5T/Asbyrgi/actions/runs/2492433262).
+All tests are run by a Github Actions: [JavaScript](https://github.com/C5T/asbyrgi/actions/workflows/tests-js.yml), [Kotlin](https://github.com/C5T/asbyrgi/actions/workflows/tests-kotlin.yml).